OWC-SFBayArea/about/README.md

 # about
-About Older Women Coders San Francisco Bay Area
+Find out about Older Women Coders San Francisco Bay Area by visiting our [meetup page](www.meetup.com/OWC-SFBayArea/).